-For example, consider multicasting over a network of broadcast-mode links in wireless systems.
-Due to the broadcast nature of the medium, a transmitted packet is likely to be received by several nodes.
+Fig. 1.
+Coding over a broadcast-mode link.

+likely to be received by several nodes.
 If one of the nodes experienced a bad channel state and thereby lost the packet, then a simple retransmission strategy may not be the best option, since the retransmission is useless from the viewpoint of the other receivers that have already received the packet.
-In Figure 1, node A broadcasts 2 packets to nodes B and C. In the first time-slot, only node B receives packet p1 and in the second slot, only node C receives packet p2.
-At this point, if instead of retransmitting p_1 or p_2 , node A is allowed to mix the information and send a single packet containing the bitwise XOR of p_1 and p_2 , then both B and C receive their missing packet in just one additional time-slot.
-This example shows that if we allow coding across packets, it is possible to convey simultaneously, new information to all connected receivers.
+In Fig. 1, node A broadcasts 2 packets to nodes B and C. In the first time-slot, only node B receives packet $\mathbf{p}1$ and in the second slot, only node C receives packet $\mathbf{p}2$ .
+At this point, if instead of retransmitting $\mathbf{p}1$ or $\mathbf{p}2$ , node A is allowed to mix the information and send a single packet containing the bitwise XOR of $\mathbf{p}1$ and $\mathbf{p}2$ , then both B and C receive their missing packet in just one additional time slot.
+This example shows that if we allow coding across packets, it is possible to convey new information simultaneously to all connected receivers.

 Another scenario where coding across packets can make a significant difference is in certain network topologies where multiple flows have to traverse a bottleneck link.
-The now standard example is the butterfly network from [2], which is shown in Figure 2.
-Here, node A wants to multicast a stream of packets to nodes F and G. Assume the links are error-free with a capacity of one packet per slot.
-If all nodes are only allowed to forward packets, then node D can forward either the packet from B ($\mathbf{p_1}$) or the one from C ($\mathbf{p_2}$).
+The now standard example is the butterfly network from [2], which is shown in Fig. 2.
+Here, node A wants to multicast a stream of packets to nodes F and G. Assume the links are error free with a capacity of one packet per slot.
+If all nodes are only allowed to forward packets, then node D can forward either the packet from B ( $\mathbf{p}1$ ) or the one from C ( $\mathbf{p}2$ ).
 It can be seen that alternating between these options gives a multicast throughput of 1.5 packets per slot.
-However, if node D sends a bitwise-XOR of $\mathbf{p_1}$ and $\mathbf{p_2}$ as shown in the figure, then it is possible to satisfy both receivers simultaneously, resulting in a multicast throughput of 2 packets per time-slot.
-This is the highest possible, since it meets the min-cut bound for each receiver.